Welcome! In this big how-to guide, I’ll show you how you can design and build your own speaker crossover for home or car audio.

 (Feel free to skip some sections if you’re not new to some of the ideas here.)

-How does a work?
+How does a passive crossover work?
 (A brief guide for beginners)

-A range before it can reach a or speakers.
-In practical terms, they effectively “block” unwanted sound frequencies from reaching a by greatly reducing, or attenuating, the input signal from a stereo or amplifier. is different from an (used in electronic audio designs, amplifiers and preamplifiers, etc.) in that it uses non-powered to filter out a
+A passive crossover filter differs from an active crossover (used in electronic audio designs, amplifiers, and preamplifiers, etc.) in that it uses non-powered passive components to filter out a frequency range before it can reach a speaker.
+In practical terms, they effectively “block” unwanted sound frequencies from reaching a speaker driver by greatly reducing, or attenuating, the input signal from a stereo or amplifier.

 This is possible due to a property of capacitors and inductors called reactance.
-Reactance is an opposition to the flow of electrical current and it changes with the .
-This creates an to the signal which controls how much of a signal level ( level voltage) is present at the terminals.
+Reactance, in short, describes the physics properties that create opposition to the flow of electrical current which also changes with the audio signal frequency.

-The role of capacitors and inductors in design
+The role of capacitors and inductors in crossover network design

-- A increases its opposition to the flow of current at frequencies below the .
-This means it acts as a when connected in series with a load (Ohms load).
+- A capacitor increases its opposition to the flow of current at frequencies below the crossover point.
+This means it acts as a high pass filter when connected in series with a speaker load (Ohms load).

-- An increases its opposition to the flow of electricity more at higher frequencies above the .
-This means it acts as a when connected in series with a .
+- An inductor increases its opposition to the flow of electricity more at higher frequencies above the crossover point.
+This means it acts as a low pass filter when connected in series with a speaker.

-The real-world uses for these are extremely important in home audio or car audio systems:
+The real-world uses for these are extremely important in home audio or car audio speaker systems:

-- We can use the right value (rated in units called Farads) to prevent from reaching a tweeter which would cause distortion or even damage!
+- We can use the right value capacitor (rated in units called Farads) to prevent low frequency sound from reaching a tweeter which would cause distortion or even damage!

-- We can use an of the right value (rated in units called Henries) to prevent musical signals from reaching a which would sound very poor or harsh.
+- We can use an inductor of the right value (rated in units called Henries) to prevent high frequency musical signals from reaching a woofer which would sound very poor or harsh.

-Capacitors and inductors can be used alone (single stage , also called 1st order) or combined to make an even more effective filter with different characteristics.
-1st order crossovers have a slope, or filtering steepness/effectiveness, that rolls off at a rate of 6 dB per octave.
+Capacitors and inductors can be used alone (single stage crossover, also called 1st order) or combined to make an even more effective filter with different characteristics.
+1st order crossovers have a crossover slope, or filtering steepness/effectiveness, that rolls off at a rate of 6 dB per octave.

-Second order crossovers, which have two or sections, roll off their output at 12dB per octave. designs are one of the most commonly used for as they’re a good compromise between complexity, cost, slope steepness, and sound quality.
+Second order crossovers, which have two capacitor or inductor sections, roll off their output at 12dB per octave.
+2nd order designs are one of the most commonly used for passive crossovers as they’re a good compromise between complexity, cost, slope steepness, and sound quality.

-A is usually called a and it’s sometimes written as “Fc” to represent the “cutoff .”
-A is the cutoff beyond which audio frequencies are greatly reduced from reaching speakers, effectively blocking them.
+A speaker crossover point is usually called a crossover frequency and it’s sometimes written as “Fc” to represent the “cutoff frequency.”
+A speaker crossover point is the cutoff frequency beyond which audio frequencies are greatly reduced from reaching speakers, effectively blocking them.

-In technical terms, it’s based on the point at which the output of a has a loss of 3dB.
-In electrical power terms, the -3dB point is the at which the power to the is reduced by 1/2.
+In technical terms, it’s based on the point at which the output of a crossover has a loss of 3dB.
+In electrical power terms, the -3dB point is the frequency at which the power to the speaker is reduced by 1/2.

-As we get further past the (the -3dB point) the output will decrease more and until it’s essentially zero.
-For example, for a -6dB/octave tweeter with a cutoff at 1kHz:
+As we get further past the crossover frequency (the -3dB point) the output will decrease more and until it’s essentially zero.
+For example, for a -6dB/octave tweeter crossover with a cutoff at 1kHz: